-The fund invests in a flexibly managed portfolio of assets invested around the world, with the aim of delivering positive total returns (the combination of income and growth of capital) over any three-year period, although this is not guaranteed.
+The fund invests in a flexibly managed portfolio of assets invested around the world, with the aim of delivering capital growth and income over any three-year period, although this is not guaranteed.
 The fund managers follow a highly flexible investment approach, with the freedom to invest in different types of assets.
 The approach combines in-depth research to determine the value of assets over the medium to long term, with analysis of investors' emotional reaction to events to identify investment opportunities.
 The fund gains access to assets directly and indirectly through derivatives.